-Phi Theta Kappa
+Phi Theta Kappa Honor Society (PTK)

 An honorary society interested in promoting academic achievement and fellowship.
 It is open to both male and female students.
 Application procedures and induction ceremonies are held in the fall and spring.
 The purpose of Phi Pi shall be to recognize and encourage scholarship among community/junior college students.
 To achieve this purpose, Phi Pi shall provide opportunity for the development of leadership and service, for an intellectual climate for exchange of ideas and ideals, for lively fellowship for scholars, and for stimulation of interest in continuing academic excellence.

-Physical Therapist Assistant Association
+Physical Therapy Assistant Association (PTA)

 Provides insight into the field through various activities and promotes education and awareness within the members, the campus and the community.
 Membership in the PTAA is open to any Student at LCCC.
 Future Plans- To continue with community outreach and education by participating in health fairs for community members.

-Psi Beta Chapter
+Psi Beta Honor Society

 The purpose of the Psi Beta Chapter is to serve as a means of national recognition of the student’s early interest in and dedication to the field of psychology and to scholastic achievement.
 Opportunities are provided to become acquainted with and involved with the larger field of psychology.
 The club offers a forum for developing one’s perspective about psychology and for building a sense of community and identity with others in the field.
 The club also provides the following opportunities: enhanced leadership skills, student/faculty interaction outside the classroom, research that is encouraged, and programs and services that will benefit the campus and the community.